NEWS

 Here is a picture of an engorged tick and it will often be greenish, blue in color like a broad bean kernel and similar in size although this one is darker.
 You will only see them like this once your dog or cat is already showing signs of intoxication unless they have developed resistance.
 Fortunately animals living in tick areas do develop a degree of resistance to tick toxin over time, which helps enormously to reduce morbidity.
 Any embedded object must be considered to be suspicious and I highly recommend getting a specialised tick twister or simple device for tick removal and learning to use it properly, getting well underneath the implanted mouthparts without squeezing the tick body.
 These tick twisters are readily available at outlets in tick areas.

-The only chemical product I would consider using as a preventative is Dermcare Permoxin spray concentrate that is made up and used in a spray bottle with water as required.
+The chemical product I would consider using as a preventative is Dermcare Permoxin spray concentrate that is made up and used in a spray bottle with water as required.
 This is not safe for cats but can be used daily on dogs if ticks are being found.
 This is a synthetic pyrethroid and mimics the pyrethrums found in chrysanthemums.
 It is still unsafe to use in cats so be careful if you have cats in the household.
 You also have to completely wet the dog with this product for maximum benefit.

 There are many natural repellents that are described by many people and a lot of these plants and oils will indeed help.
 With paralysis tick however the cost of these not working and an overreliance on them can have dire consequences.